How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 - Place your thumbs on the top of the clay.

-- Press your palms inward as you are pushing the clay down and away from you (towards the wall).
+- Press your palms inward as you push the clay down and away from you (towards the wall).
 Make sure you’re using your body weight.

 - When pressing down and away, make sure you’re also pushing at least an eighth of the ram’s horn inward with the pads of your hands right below your thumbs.